-C. Seattle Good: At Seattle Good, you’ll find running lists of local businesses that are finding creative ways to stay in the game–along with ways you can help if spending isn’t in the cards for you right now.
-It also has a dedicated page with ways to support Black-owned businesses and communities in Seattle.
+C. Seattle Good: At Seattle Good, you’ll find running lists of local businesses that are finding creative ways to stay in the game–along with other ways you can help if spending isn’t in the cards for you right now.
+It also has a dedicated page with ideas of how to support Black-owned businesses and communities in Seattle.

 D. The GSBA: The GSBA represents LGBTQ+ and allied small businesses throughout Washington.
 The GSBA proudly serves as a connector across the region that brings the community together.
-You can click here to access their directory.
+You can click here to access their directory and find many deserving small businesses.
 You’ll find us in there, too!

 2. Shop without a plan